cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 Our readings this week by [Kasprowski (2012)][kasprowski2012], [Johnson et al. (2015)][johnson2015], and [Chisari et al. (2017)][chisare2017] discuss link resolver technology, migration to new link resolver services, and methods to evaluate link resolver technology from both the systems and a user's perspective.
-It may not be necessary to learn how to hack your way through the OpenURL syntax, as I have above (or below: See Appendix A) or other aspects of link resolver URL formatting.
-But it is a good idea to acquire a basic understanding of how the URLs work in this process.
+While it may not be necessary to master OpenURL syntax or the intricacies of link resolver URL formatting, as demonstrated here (and in Appendix A), it's beneficial to acquire a basic understanding of how these URLs function in this process.

 Let me re-emphasize that the key way that link resolvers work is by embedding citation metadata within the link resolver URL, including administrative metadata.
 For this to work, it means we high quality metadata for our records, as our readings note.
-If a link breaks during this process, perhaps reported by a library patron, the cause could be incorrect or outdated metadata.
+If we receive a report, perhaps reported by a library patron, about a broken link in this process, the cause could be incorrect or outdated metadata.
 Knowing the parts of this process aids us in deciphering possible errors that exist when the technology breaks.

 For this week, see the *ExLibres Alma* link resolver documentation, which is the link resolver product used by UK Libraries.